 Community health is a discipline in public health concerned with the betterment of the health characteristics of communities.
 The health characteristics of a community are often examined using a variety of research tools including epidemiological and social science methodologies and datasets.
 It has been suggested by some scholars that the term "community health" and "population health" can be used interchangeably.
 Population health is concerned with the health outcomes of groups of individuals as well as the way in which the outcomes are distributed within groups.
 As a whole, community or population health aims to improve the health of entire populations by addressing issues such as: family planning, health inequities or health disparities, environment, social structure and resource distribution.
 OCH is actively involved in the community through a variety of projects and partnerships.

-- 2016 Orange County Community Health Needs Assessment
+- Orange County Community Health Needs Assessment 2022 (pdf 4MB)

 - Local Assessment Report Florida Department of Health in Orange County, March 16th 2016 (PDF 565KB)